 - Multiplying Resources offers information of practical relevance, such as recent papers presented at WANGO conferences or symposia, useful articles, or practical tips.

 - NGO Directories -- the Worldwide NGO Directory and the private WANGO NGO membership list -- on the WANGO website are accessed free.
-The Association member has access to the full information provided by each organization.
+Organization Members have access to the full information provided by each organization.